Mount Luofu

 Mount Luofu (罗浮山 (羅浮山, Luófú Shān)) is a sacred Taoist mountain situated on the north bank of the Dongjiang in the northwest of Boluo County, Huizhou in Guangdong Province, China.
 It covers 250 kilometers.
+It is one of the ten greater dongtian of Taoism.

 Among the many temples on Mt.
 Luofu is Wa Sau Toi, which is linked to both the Dragon and Bak Mei styles of Kung Fu.

-The Mok Gar master Lin Yin-Tang studied meditation and traditional Chinese medicine at the Temple of Emptiness on Mt.
+Mok Gar masters studied meditation and traditional Chinese medicine at the Temple of Emptiness on Mt.
 Luofu.

 Choy Fook, one of the teachers of Choy Lee Fut founder Chan Heung, is said to have been a monk on Mt.
 Luofu.

+History

 In the Eastern Jin dynasty, the renowned Taoist practitioner Ge Hong once refined elixirs here.
 During Ge Hong's stay on Mt.
 Luofu, four huts were built, and subsequently enlarged into temples, namely the southern Temple of Great Emptiness (which was changed into the Temple of Emptiness afterwards), the western Temple of the Yellow Dragon, the eastern Temple of the Nine Heavens, and the northern Temple of Junkets.